ThisisEdgar/Artist-Rating/README.md

 ## In summary

 **Artist Rating** combines interactive UI with real music data to create a full-stack app that’s both useful and fun.
-It’s an ideal playground for learning React, practicing API integration, and getting your hands dirty with real-world architecture.
+It’s an ideal playground for learning React, practicing API integration, and getting my hands dirty with real-world architecture.

 > *“Built with React.
 Powered by Spotify.
 Rated by music lovers.”*